UvaCsl/HemoCell/README.md

 Documentation
 =============

-Program Documentation can be found in `${FICSION}/doc/ficsion_UserGuide.pdf` which provides detailed information on the `ficsion` configuration.
+Program Documentation can be found in `${HEMOCELL}/doc/ficsion_UserGuide.pdf` which provides detailed information on the `HemoCell` configuration.